Gaslighters, Narcissists, and Chameleons, Oh My!

 2. Ms. Chameleon

 Chameleoning is also type of charming, albeit a subtle one.
 Like the reptile, Ms. Chameleon changes “colors” from one situation to the next.
 In her case, it’s not just to blend in, but to get something she wants.
 Granted, everyone slightly adjusts from one situation to the next.
 For example, you may be formal and poised in a job interview, while casual and relaxed at lunch with a friend.* Contrarily, the chameleon adjusts her settings to garner favor or disfavor.
 This is done via subtle mimicry, and tailoring of behaviors and interests to match or clash with your own.
 When it suits her to be with you, she’ll act in accordance with what she thinks you want.
 And when it suits her to leave you, she’ll do the opposite.
 Trying to genuinely communicate with a chameleon can be challenging.
-But every situation will vary in extremity, so it might not hurt to try and express your concern.
+But every situation will vary in extremity, so it might not hurt to express your concern.
 I’d advise taking care in doing so, as her habits could be a manifestation of other unresolved issues that only a professional could help resolve.

 *Note that introverts and people on the autism spectrum may imitate others, due to difficulties with social situations.
 This is not to be confused with someone who adjusts her settings in order to control people.